M.A. Curriculum Requirements

 Five Core Courses

-The M.A. in Global Thought program includes three core courses (17 credits), which provide a broad-based conceptual and interdisciplinary foundation in global governance, global political economy, and global politics and culture, as well as a two-semester M.A. seminar.
+The MA in Global Thought program includes three core courses (17 credits), which provide a broad-based conceptual and interdisciplinary foundation in global governance, global political economy, and global politics and culture, as well as a two-semester MA seminar.
 Each of the core courses exposes students to a range of approaches, methods, and theories, while allowing them to work directly with leading scholars in global thought.
-Students are required to take a one-semester long course in global governance, a one-semester long course in global political economy, a one-semester long course in global politics and culture, and a two-semester long research seminar course.
-The M.A. seminar combines substantive engagement with CGT faculty members with workshop sessions that help students develop the original research, analytic argument, and persuasive writing of their capstone M.A. essays.
+Students are required to take a one-semester long course in global governance, a one-semester long course in global political economy, a one-semester long course in global politics and culture, and a two-semester long research seminar course (MA Seminar I and MA Seminar II).
+The MA seminar combines substantive engagement with CGT faculty members with workshop sessions that help students develop the original research, analytic argument, and persuasive writing of their capstone MA essays.

 Electives